What You Should Know About Alopecia Barbae

 Diphencyprone

-This way, instead of attacking the hair follicles, the white blood cells go to the surface of the skin, which allows them to regrow.
+Diphencyprone is a sensitising agent that works by inducing allergic contact dermatitis on administration.
+Instead of attacking the hair follicles, this drug makes the white cells go to the surface of the skin, allowing them to regrow.

-This medication is used in the treatment of alopecia areata and can work for alopecia barbae as well.
+This medicine has been used in the treatment of alopecia areata and may be considered for alopecia barbae as well by your doctor.

 Anthralin